 Documentation pertinent to the biological resources in the vicinity of the site was reviewed and analyzed.
-Information reviewed included: (1) the Federal Register listing package for the federally listed Endangered arroyo toad potentially occurring on the project site; (2) literature pertaining to habitat requirements of sensitive species potentially occurring on the project site; (3) the California Natural Diversity Data Base (CNDDB 2004) information regarding special-status species potentially occurring on the project site for the Newhall, Val Verde, and Mint Canyon USGS 7.5-minute quadrangle maps, and (4) previous surveys for aquatic resources in the Newhall Ranch project area.
+Information reviewed included: (1) the Federal Register listing package for the federally listed Endangered arroyo toad potentially occurring on the project site; (2) literature pertaining to habitat requirements of sensitive species potentially occurring on the project site; (3) the California Natural Diversity Data Base (CNDDB 2001) information regarding special-status species potentially occurring on the project site for the Newhall, Val Verde, and Mint Canyon USGS 7.5-minute quadrangle maps, and (4) previous surveys for aquatic resources in the Newhall Ranch project area.
 A summary of the results are provided below.

 - Federal Register The December 16, 1994 Determination of Endangered Status for the Arroyo Southwestern Toad (50 CFG Part 17, RIN 1018-AB97) cited arroyo toad locations from Sespe and Piru Creeks and the Los Padres National Forest (FWS 1994).
-There were no records of any arroyo toad in the Newhall Ranch area mentioned in this report. - The April 2004 Proposed Critical Habitat for the Arroyo Toad stated that arroyo toads have been reported from Castaic Creek above the reservoir, from San Francisquito Creek between the southern end of Section 34 and Bee Canyon, and in the Santa Clara river in the vicinity of the San Francisquito Creek confluence.
-There were no records of any arroyo toad in the Newhall Ranch area mentioned in this report (FWS 2004). - Rare Plant and Animal Survey, Santa Clarita Water District Service Area (San Marino Environmental Associates, 1995) - Non-protocol reconnaissance surveys were conducted in the NMRP area, but the species was not observed.
+There were no records of any arroyo toad in the Newhall Ranch area mentioned in this report. - The February 7, 2001 Final Designation of Critical Habitat for the Arroyo Toad; Final Rule (50 CFR Part 17, Vol. 66, No. 26), stated that arroyo toad have been reported from Castaic Creek above and below the reservoir and from San Francisquito Creek between the southern end of Section 34 and Bee Canyon.
+There were no records of any arroyo toad in the Newhall Ranch area mentioned in this report (FWS 2001a). - Rare Plant and Animal Survey, Santa Clarita Water District Service Area (San Marino Environmental Associates, 1995) - Non-protocol reconnaissance surveys were conducted in the NMRP area, but the species was not observed.
 However, the author states that it could be present in low numbers. - Sensitive Aquatic Species Survey for Newhall Land & Farming Company (San Marino Environmental Associates, 1995) - Non-protocol reconnaissance surveys were conducted of the Santa Clara River from Bouquet Canyon to Castaic Creek, and along San Francisquito.
 None were found. - Newhall Ranch Biota Report (RECON, 1995) Non-protocol surveys were conducted on the Santa Clara River for the Newhall Ranch Specific Plan EIR prepared by Los Angeles County.
-None was observed during the surveys, but the report states there is a moderate potential for their occurrence on the main stem in Newhall Ranch.
+None were seen during the surveys, but there is a moderate potential for their occurrence on the main stem in Newhall Ranch.